not-sponsored/distend/README.md

 Why not combine the generic word list with the extra details for a more targeted list?

 If you think that's a good idea, then Distend is for you.
 It can even implement common leet speak character replacements.

+If you think Distend is useful, please `star` the repository.

 -----
 ## Installation